extsys/reckoning.dev-V1/content/posts/2019-03-31-zotero-reference-manager.md

 ![](https://res.cloudinary.com/sadanandsingh/image/upload/v1554089530/zotero-preferences_n3euc1.png)

-> Neither Dropbox or Google Drive proper native webdav support.
+> Neither Dropbox or Google Drive provide native webdav support.
 In case, you are considering Zotero, please consider signing up for a [free pCloud account](https://pcloud.com).
 I promise you, you are not going to regret it.
 I loved it so much that I signed up for their lifetime 2 TB account!

 One very interesting feature of zotero is [colored tagging](https://www.zotero.org/support/collections_and_tags#colored_tags).
 Once you have created a tag, you can right click on it and assign it a color and shortcut numeric key.
 I use this heavily for rating papers in my library.
 For example, I can just press 1 to assign a paper a 5-star rating.
 Below is a screenshot of it: